 Margherita Baked Polenta Recipe

-Margherita Baked Polenta Recipe: An Easy Polenta Recipe layered with marinara sauce, fresh basil, and mozzarella cheese, all on a comforting Pesto Polenta base!
+Margherita Baked Polenta Recipe – This easy baked polenta recipe features layers of marinara sauce, fresh basil, and melty mozzarella cheese, all made on a comforting pesto polenta base!

-Our Easy Baked Polenta Recipe is perfect for family gatherings and parties because it is:
+Our Easy Baked Polenta Recipe is perfect for family gatherings and parties.
+It’s a huge crowd-pleaser, super simple to assemble ahead of time, vegetarian and wheat-free!

 The term Margherita does not refer to the margarita cocktail, but to an Italian combination of ingredients that resembles the Italian flag.
 Red is represented by tomatoes, green by basil, and white by mozzarella cheese.